ucb-bar/chipyard/docs/Generators/Constellation.rst

 Constellation is fully integrated into Chipyard, and can be used to generate almost any interconnect in a Chipyard/Rocketchip-based SoC.

 For documentation on Constellation, see its `documentation pages <http://constellation.readthedocs.io>`__.
+Some Chipyard configurations that use Constellation can be found at `generators/chipyard/src/main/scala/config/NoCConfigs.scala <https://ucb.bar/cy/generators/chipyard/src/main/scala/config/NoCConfigs.scala>`__.